HansongYan666/jasmine_genome/README.md

 ```

 ### find long repeat

-This script is used for long repeat identification and result information statistics.
-Please ensure that mkvtree and vmatch are installed and have been run to obtain preliminary results before using the script.
+This script is used for long repeat identification and statistical analysis of the results in chloroplast and mitochondrial genomes.
+Before using the script, please ensure that mkvtree and vmatch are installed and have been run to generate preliminary results.

 ```shell
 python PATH_to_jasmine_genome/find_long_repeat/RepFind_stat.py --help